SAP, Appeals, and FAQs

 Financial Aid Appeals

-A student who has been suspended from financial aid for failure to meet SAP requirements due to extenuating circumstances may appeal the decision by completing an appeal form, explaining the extenuating circumstances, and providing appropriate documentation to support their claim.
-Appeals without documentation will not be considered.
+A student who has been suspended from financial aid for failure to meet SAP requirements due to extenuating circumstances may appeal the decision by completing an online appeal form, explaining the extenuating circumstances, and providing appropriate documentation to support their claim.
+Incomplete appeals and appeals without documentation will not be considered.

 SAP and Veteran Benefits

-Students receiving veteran benefits must adhere to the completion rate, GPA, and maximum timeframe criteria outlined in the WCJC Satisfactory Academic Progress policy to achieve and maintain eligibility for state or federal benefits and may appeal a Suspension status.
+Students receiving veteran benefits must adhere to the academic progress policy of the state or federal program to achieve and maintain eligibility.
+Students may appeal a Suspension status.

 General Deadlines

-Financial aid applications are due on the following dates to ensure your aid is processed by the first day of class:
+Financial aid applications and verification requirements are due on the following dates to ensure your aid is processed by the first day of class:

 • Fall: June 1